-Change History /
+Change History

 Version Date Details of changes

 V2 02/04/2020 Amendments to existing policy

+V3 31/01/2024 No further action or amendments

+V4 20/03/2024 Amendments to existing policy

 Summary

 This document considers practical safety precautions for learners who are expectant or new mothers, i.e. women who have given birth in the last six months or who are breast feeding.